-A dental implants specialist in Forest Glen can offer these top safety and protective aftercare measures to maintain the health of your mouth and functionality of your dental implants:
+A dental implants specialist in Chicago can offer these top safety and protective aftercare measures to maintain the health of your mouth and functionality of your dental implants:

 Use prescribed mouthwash.
 The most important part of dental implants aftercare is keeping the mouth as clean as possible, and this can be done with regular (and careful) brushing, as well as the use of mouthwash as prescribed by the specialized dentist.
 It can be used once a day or certain times during the week to maintain hygiene.

 Use ice packs to reduce swelling and bruising that may occur because of the dental implants.
 Your face and jaw may become sore, and this is all part of the recovery process.